Tlf/tlf/README.md

 ## Quick start

-TLF can conrol the radio, generate CW, play audio files for SSB contests, and interface with Fldigi for digital modes.
-Regardless of the mode, much of the initial setup will be the same.
+TLF can be used in all types of contests, but regardless of the mode, much of the initial setup will be the same.
 This example will assume a USA-based station is setting up for the ARRL DX contest - simply substitute the appropriate rules file for whatever contest you're entering.

 The easiest way to keep things organized is to create a new directory for each contest, then copy the default configuration files into it.
 You can do this in your file manager, or at the command line: